crumblingstatue/hexerator/design.md

 These are i16, meaning values higher than 32767 are not supported.
 The minimum supported resolution is 920x620.
 The ui is not designed and tested for resolutions lower than that.

+### Block size
+A block, or cell (final name not decided) is the element that displays a value.
+Like a hex pair, an ascii character, etc.
+The size range is `1..i16::MAX`.